CZ-NIC/knot/doc/man_knsec3hash.rst

 Description
 -----------

-This utility generates a NSEC3 hash for a given domain name and parameters of NSEC3 hash.
+This utility generates an NSEC3 hash for a given domain name and parameters of NSEC3 hash.

 Parameters
 ..........